A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-The rank of above matrix is 4.
-This implies that the Jacobian determinants
+The rank of the above matrix is 4.
+This implies that the four evaluated Jacobian determinants,

 are linearly independent.
-Therefore, each element $K$ possesses 4 DOFs for the Jacobian determinant.
-This results in 4 DOFs for the density variable as well, which exceeds the $tdof$ of $P^0$ space, and instead equals the $kdof$.
-However, the internal energy variable only has 1 DOF.
-This discrepancy leads to an inconsistency when using the equation of state (EOS) to update the pressure variable, particularly regarding which point in the element should be used for the pressure update.
-Updating the pressure term with four density values and a single internal energy value results in 4 DOFs for pressure variable.
-Thermodynamic variables are discretized by different finite element spaces.
+Therefore, each element $K$ possesses exactly 4 independent DOFs for the Jacobian determinant, natively resulting in 4 DOFs for the calculated density variable as well.
+This number strictly exceeds the $\text{tdof}$ of the $P^0$ space and instead matches the $\text{kdof}$.
+However, the internal energy variable within this setup still only possesses 1 DOF.
+This critical structural discrepancy leads to mathematical inconsistencies when utilizing the EOS to update the pressure variable—specifically, it obscures which exact physical point within the element should be queried for the pressure update.
+Updating the pressure term utilizing four distinct density values but only a single internal energy value arbitrarily forces 4 DOFs onto the pressure variable.
+Consequently, the thermodynamic variables become improperly discretized across mismatched finite element spaces.

-Using a nine-point or higher-order Gauss quadrature rule in the $Q^1-P^0$ space obtains the identical number of DOFs as the four-point rule.
-The relevant shape function values are listed in Table~\ref{table:Q1_shape_function_nine_point_Gauss}.
+Using a nine-point or higher-order Gauss quadrature rule within the $Q^1-P^0$ space yields the exact identical number of valid DOFs as the four-point rule.
+The relevant shape function values for the nine-point rule are documented in Table~\ref{table:Q1_shape_function_nine_point_Gauss}.